It is our belief that in order to increase diversity within the industry, we need to normalise it.

 Furthermore, traditionally, awards single out individuals rather than teams and so despite their stellar contributions to the growth of our cities and the delivery of successful projects, the majority of people working in the industry are no given the recognition they deserve.

 We are of the opinion that should the language of awards be less biased and the value behind the team’s contribution be recognised, there may be a chance for more women, and men, to put themselves forward.

 Furthermore, a true recognition of those would also help overcome inflexible working practices and reframe the images of success which don’t suit female traits giving way to better fitted ones which would benefit both male and female as well as help change the image of our industry.

 While this happens, awards for women help raise the profiles of those already working in the industry and inspire others to step up.
-Our ongoing partnerships with awards such a the WICE Awards and WIC Awards have demonstrated us that awards can make a real difference.
+Our ongoing partnerships with awards such a the WICE Awards have demonstrated us that awards can make a real difference.

 This is why the team at NAWIC has put together the ultimate awards calendar to help you and your companies access easily industry-wide awards.

 In order to see it, you will need to log in and visit the resources section labelled as "Industry Calendars" where you could already find the industry events calendar with links to all trades and industry events.